ARHS seeks donations of hand sanitizer; AppHealthCare shares more ways to help

-WATAUGA — Local Watauga agencies aiding with the battle against the COVID-19 pandemic are asking for help with resources, donations and volunteering.
+BOONE — Watauga area health agencies have asked for help with supplies, donations and volunteers as the COVID-19 virus continues to spread in North Carolina, and community members are answering the call.

-Appalachian Regional Healthcare System is seeking donations of alcohol-based hand sanitizer from businesses or individuals with extra hand sanitizer on hand.
+Appalachian Regional Healthcare System, which includes Watauga Medical Center in Boone and Cannon Memorial Hospital in Linville, said on April 3 it is seeking donations of alcohol-based hand sanitizer from businesses or individuals with extra hand sanitizer on hand.
 ARHS stated it would accept hand sanitizer of any size or container, including travel size bottles and spray pens.
 Donations must be alcohol-based, not homemade, and contain at least 60 percent alcohol.
 Contact Brian Whitfield at bwhitfield@apprhs.org or (828) 262-9105 with questions.

 “Our normal suppliers are not able to keep up with the demand and have canceled the orders we placed previously,” said Rob Hudspeth, ARHS senior vice president for advancement.